Fractal Cellular Neuromorphic Architecture (FCNA)

 Distributed Sensing Fabrics

-Fractal topologies that mirror the structure of large‑scale sensor networks, enabling local processing and global coherence.
+Fractal topologies that mirror the structure of large‑scale sensor networks, enabling local processing with global coherence.

 Current Status

-The foundational architecture and reference specification for the first version of the compute node architecture are complete and undergoing internal review.
-Formal documents, simulation artifacts, and hardware mappings will be shared once the review process is finished.
+The foundational architecture and reference specification for FCNA are complete and undergoing internal review.
+Formal documents, simulation artifacts, and hardware mapping notes will be released following the review cycle as AxioMorph prepares materials for external technical evaluation in 2026.

-If you are a researcher or engineer interested in early technical discussions, you can reach out directly via the contact page.
+Researchers or engineers interested in early technical discussions may reach out via the contact page.